triciasawyer/Lab-9/README.md

 ## Links and Resources

-Code from previous lab, lab 8(auth api)
+- Code from previous lab, lab 8(auth api)
+- Got help from Ryan with the grade routes(crud)

 ## Setup